-Amortization Payment That portion of the plan contribution or ARC which is designed to pay
+Amortization Payment That portion of the plan contribution or ARC which is designed to pay amount or a percentage of covered plan compensation.
+The ARC consists of the Employer Normal Cost and Amortization Payment.

 Amortization Period The period used in calculating the Amortization Payment.